 - I learned how to cut it in a nine-to-five job and began to cultivate my professional identity

-- With broad exposure to many different activities, I learned in leaps and bounds about marketing, communications and advertising, and also determined what I did – and didn’t – like to do
+- With broad exposure to many different activities, I learned in leaps and bounds about marketing, communications and advertising, and also determined what I liked to do

-- In these roles I made great connections with smart, professional people, many of whom I’m still connected to today
+- I made connections with smart and successful people, many of whom I’m still connected to today

 - I learned how to work with senior leadership and executives, including VPs and presidents

-- Having internships on my resume demonstrated I was eager to learn, willing to try new things and could take initiative, which bolstered my resume
+- Having internships on my resume demonstrated I was eager to learn, willing to try new things and could take initiative

 At the same time, it can be difficult to take on full-time unpaid work.
-Some ways to make an internship do-able include the following:
+Some ways to make an internship realistic include the following:

 - Plan ahead – To help save money before taking on an internship, I first took on full-time work outside of my career field so that I could squirrel away some savings.